scifir/scifir-units/TO-DO.md

 - AFTER SOME OPTION - finish initial_dimensions_get_structure() and get_dimensions_match() related to the new implementation

 ## DOUBTS (1)
-- TODO: maybe delete the string literals of the prefixes of AU, leave only the string literal without prefix
+- TODO: maybe delete the string literals of the prefixes of AU, leave only the string literal _AU without prefix

-## ANOTHER PROJECT - LIBRARY OF INFORMATION (2)
-- TODO: isbn class
-- TODO: issn class

-## ISOs (4)
-- TODO: Publish the ISO of geographic location based on aid and zid classes
-- TODO: See if to make an ISO of an official symbol for money (not a concrete money of a country, but a universal one)
-- TODO: Add "depth" to an ISO of names for the lengths of objects (width, height and depth are the names).
-It's needed to have a name in spanish for the depth too
-- TODO: Maybe create an "ISO" of geographic positioning taking the major axis of the planet, which can be the Earth or not, and adding 50 km to it, in order to have a border of safety in order to be sure that no point remains uncovered by the imaginary sphere that the geographic positioning creates around the planet.
-It can be used for any planet of the universe.
-The center of the planet is considered always the geometrical one, not the center of mass, because that last one changes with changes of the distribution of mass inside the planet

-## ISO C++ (3)
+## ISO C++ (1)
-- TODO: add º to the string literals
-- TODO: add % to the string literals
 - TODO: add the possibility to create class names starting with numbers

 ## ELECTRONICS (1)